What is Biomedical Waste?

 The disposal criteria differs from state to state but there are six pretty uniform ways of disposing of these types of waste.

 The EPA, CDC and OSHA regulate biomedical waste on a federal level.
-In addition to these organizations, every state has their own regulations that must be followed strictly.
+In addition to these organizations, every state has its own regulations that must be followed strictly.
 As a result, it has become difficult to navigate these rules if you are not professionally trained per the regulations and proper disposal methods.

 Transportation and Packaging of Biomedical Waste